Tarrasch/statement-of-research-8903/statement.markdown

 # Deliverables

-An article for publication should be created jointly with Neil Dantam and Mike Stilman
+* An article for publication created jointly with Neil Dantam and Mike Stilman.
+* Implementation of a parser generator that is more powerful than the current LL(1) algorithm.

 [Motion Grammar Project]: http://www.golems.org/node/1224